-At the Hammack Law Firm, when we’re faced with a complicated case, we work even harder to make sure our clients get the care and settlements they deserve—like when our client, who we’ll call Joe, came to us with severe injuries he sustained when the motorcycle he was riding struck the tire tread of a truck.
+At the Hammack Law Firm, when we’re faced with a complicated case, we work even harder to help our clients pursue the care and settlements they need—like when our client, who we’ll call Joe, came to us with severe injuries he sustained when the motorcycle he was riding struck the tire tread of a truck.

 The Accident & Background Details